Movement Age

 How Old Does Your Body Really Move?

-Your Movement Age is a score that shows how your body moves compared to your actual age.
+Your Movement Age is a score that shows how your body is actually functioning compared to your real age.

 Why It Matters